FoE-Info/FoE-Info-Docs/README.md

 easily copy info, so you can paste into your own docs.

-ask, if you want to post data to your guild's discord
+ask, if you want to post data to your guild's discord or Google Sheet

 ## How to Use FoE-Info

 See [here](https://github.com/FoE-Info/FoE-Info.github.io/wiki/How-to-start-using-FoE-Info) for instructions on using FoE-Info

+We use and recommend [Brave](https://brave.com/foe910) browser for playing FoE

 ## Support